Introduction¶

 export OS_IDENTITY_API_VERSION=3

-Once the file is created, it has to be sourced for loading the environment variables within your actuel shell:
+Once the file is created, it has to be sourced for loading the environment variables within your current shell:

 It is necessary to perform this step each time you are running a new

-shell, unless you are adding the source command into you shell
+shell, unless you are adding the above source command into you shell

 file for